PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-06 07:01:53
+Last updated: 2024-04-06 07:02:30
-Random Quote: There is a tool for every task, and a task for every tool.  -  Tywin Lannister
+Random Quote: The Universe is Random.
+Not Inevitable.
+It's simple Chaos. - Walter White